May in a Desert Garden

 Do not fertilize winter growing herbs until fall.

-To extend your tomato harvest, add shade, mulch, and water deeply but less frequently.
+To extend your tomato and pepper harvest, add shade, mulch, and water deeply but less frequently.
 You want the roots to go down deep into the cool soil where it takes longer to dry out.

 Planting

-Our planting season begins in September/October and ends in about March or April.
+Our planting season begins in September/October and ends in March.
 Planting in the fall our plants have lots of time to establish themselves before the heat of summer hits.
 Up to 80% of the yearly root growth occurs in the fall when the days are shorter and the temperatures are cooler.
 The later in the year we plant the more water we need to use to establish them and the more care they need.
 Plants need at least 6-8 weeks to reestablish their roots before the extreme heat of summer hits.

 Irrigation